 • Time tabulated: the absolute value is specified in a table, containing the relationship between an input variable and the desired value (output), where this relationship is a function of time.
 If the input value obtained during the simulation is smaller than the smallest input value specified in the table, then the column related to the smallest input value is used.
-If the input value obtained during the simulation is greater than the greatest input value specified in the table, then the table, then the column related to the smallest input value is used.
-If the input value specified in the table, then the column related to the greatest input value is used.
+If the input value obtained during the simulation is greater than the greatest input value specified in the table, then the column related to the greatest input value is used.